Best smart speakers 2024: top voice assistant speakers tested by our experts

 How we test smart speakers

-What is important in our reviewing process is that each product is compared to the best in its price and class – whether that's one standout smart speaker or a few we favour the highest among the scores we listen to each year for reviews and What Hi-Fi?
-Awards judging.
+What's important during our reviewing process is that each product is compared to the best in its class – whether that's one standout smart speaker or a few we favour the highest among the scores we listen to each year for reviews and Awards judging.
 What Hi-Fi? is all about comparative testing, so we keep our Award-winners nearby to enable unbiased comparisons between new products and ones we know to have performed highly in the category.

-We are always impartial and do our utmost to make sure we're hearing every product at its very best, so we'll try plenty of different types of music and give each one extensive listening time – including time to run in.
-It's not just about sound quality, of course.
+We are always impartial and do our utmost to ensure we're hearing every product at its best, so we'll try plenty of different music genres and give each one extensive listening time – including time to run in.
+It's not just about sound quality, either.
 If a product has noteworthy features (including specific smart skills) we'll ensure part of our testing involves trialling the claims made by its makers.

-All review verdicts are agreed upon by the entire team, rather than an individual reviewer, to eliminate any personal preference and to make sure we're being as thorough as possible.
-There's no input from PR companies or our sales team when it comes to the verdicts or star ratings in our reviews.
+All review verdicts are agreed upon by the entire team, rather than an individual reviewer, to eliminate any personal preference and to make sure we're being completely thorough.
+There's no input from PR companies or our sales team when it comes to awarding star ratings or our overall verdicts.

 MORE: